chwnam/lifemotif-diem/README.md

 # LifeMotif Diem
-LifeMotif Diem is a simple CLI interface to fetch and store Gmail emails.
+LifeMotif Diem is a simple CLI interface to fetch and to store Gmail emails.

 ## How to Use